grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 - [Guide to setting up an Azure Active Directory Application for Azure Log Analytics.](https://dev.loganalytics.io/documentation/Authorization/AAD-Setup)
 - [Quickstart Guide for Application Insights.](https://dev.applicationinsights.io/quickstart/)

-1. Accessed from the Grafana main menu, newly installed data sources can be added immediately within the data sources section.
+1. Accessed from the Grafana main menu, newly installed data sources can be added immediately within the Data Sources section.
 Next, click the "Add data source" button in the upper right.
 The Azure Monitor data source will be available for selection in the Cloud section in the list of data sources.

 2. In the name field, Grafana will automatically fill in a name for the data source - `Azure Monitor` or something like `Azure Monitor - 3`.
 If you are going to configure multiple data sources then change the name to something more informative.